tutrunghieu/pml031/README.md

 Now that we have the reliable prediction model (small training error, small testing error), we can apply the model to predict new data.

-We have to set up a new process to process the new training data
+We have to set up a new process for the unlabelled data and we will fill the last column of the table with the predicted values.
+This leads to the reuse of feature transformation model (the variable selector) and the trained model.
+In our implementation, we train and use the model directly.
+Therefore when we have updated training data, we only have to run the whole program again.